Eugene3112/rsschool-2019Q1-cv/cv.md

 # EUGENE BERTOSH
 ![My photo](/img/P7ecLMFydl8.jpg)
 ## About me
 I am 20 years old.
-I’m currently study at the Belarusian State University.
+Iï¿½m currently study at the Belarusian State University.
 My speciality is web programming and internet technologies and I am a part - time third - year student.
 I can describe myself as an energetic, responsible, creative and highly - motivated person.
 My major strength is the ability to work under pressure.
 I can deal with difficult situations.
 ## PROFESSIONAL SKILLS